Vanille-N/sorts_visualization/README.md

 _Disclaimer:_
-_Even though I included smoothsort, I still don't understand how the hell the code works.
+_Even though I included smoothsort, I still don't understand how the code works.
 That part (and only that part) was copy-pasted straight from Google._